accoffin12/streaming-07-FinalMTA/README.md

 channel.basic_consume( queue="Station-447", on_message_callback=Station447_callback, auto_ack=False)
 channel.basic_consume( queue="Station-463", on_message_callback=Station463_callback, auto_ack=False)
 ```
-Finally the exception handling was added, along with the entry point, which in this case focuses on main.
+Finally, the exception handling was added, along with the entry point, which focuses on the main.

 # 9. Executing the Code
-Please go to each subsection prior to execution for the process on how to execute the Producer and Consumer Pairs.
-Follow each of the steps carefully as there is a function built into the consuemrs to delete the queue before establishing the connection.
+Please go to each subsection before execution for the process on how to execute the Producer and Consumer Pairs.
+Follow each of the steps carefully as there is a function built into the consumers to delete the queue before establishing the connection.
 Each Consumer MUST be run first.

 * [9a.
 ProducerV1/ConsumerV1](9a._ProducerV1/ConsumerV1)
 * [9b.
 ProducerV2/ConsumerV2](9b._ProducerV2/ConsumerV2)